loda-lang/loda-programs/programs/oeis/list4.md

 * [A239325](http://oeis.org/A239325) ([L05 program](239/A239325.asm)): a(n) = 6*n^2 + 8*n + 1.
 * [A239352](http://oeis.org/A239352) ([L05 program](239/A239352.asm)): van Heijst's upper bound on the number of squares inscribed by a real algebraic curve in R^2 of degree n, if the number is finite.
 * [A239367](http://oeis.org/A239367) ([L44 program](239/A239367.asm)): The bisection of A238315 that remains constant with changes in the offset of the exponent of the second term.
-* [A239438](http://oeis.org/A239438) ([L28 program](239/A239438.asm)): Maximal number of points that can be placed on a triangular grid of side n so that there is no pair of adjacent points.
 * [A239442](http://oeis.org/A239442) ([L12 program](239/A239442.asm)): a(n) = phi(n^7).
 * [A239443](http://oeis.org/A239443) ([L13 program](239/A239443.asm)): a(n) = phi(n^9), where phi = A000010.
 * [A239447](http://oeis.org/A239447) ([L06 program](239/A239447.asm)): Partial sums of A030101.